|BIFMA Standards Overview|

 Furniture Comfort, Safety, Sustainability, and Durability Standards

-Americans can take the comfort, safety, and durability of their workplace furniture for granted in large part because of the voluntary standards adopted by the business and institutional furniture industry.
-Chairs that support us securely day after day, casters that roll smoothly year after year, drawers that retain their shape even when jam-packed — these are some of the foundation stones of a safe and civilized workplace.
-BIFMA sponsors the development and maintenance of the standards behind these quiet achievements.
+As a user, you may take the comfort, safety, and durability of the furniture for granted in your places of work, learning, and healing.
+In large part, this confidence is because of the voluntary standards that have been adopted by the commercial furniture industry.
+Chairs that support securely, casters that roll smoothly year after year, drawers that retain their shape even when jam-packed–these are the expectations of safe and functional business and institutional environments.
+BIFMA sponsors the development and ongoing maintenance of the standards that form the basis of this user confidence.

 BIFMA Product Safety and Performance Standards and Guidelines